Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Preventing Action Windup in Stochastic Policy Gradients

-noting that any ($\theta^*, c_j^*$) which satisfy (\ref{eq:KKT complimentary}) automatically satisfy (\ref{eq: KKT Approx complimentary}).
+for $j=1,\dots,\dim(a)$, noting that any ($\theta^*, c_j^*$) which satisfy (\ref{eq:KKT complimentary}) automatically satisfy (\ref{eq: KKT Approx complimentary}).
 The conditions specified in (\ref{eq:KKT stationary point}) and (\ref{eq:KKT positive cj}) place further restrictions on the choice of $\theta^*$ and $c_j^*$.
-Specifically (\ref{eq:KKT stationary point}) states that the optimal values must be concurrently chosen to produce a stationary point in the surrogate objective.
+Specifically (\ref{eq:KKT stationary point}) states that the optimal values for $\theta^*$ and $c_j^*$ must be concurrently chosen to produce a stationary point in the surrogate objective.
 For this we employ two processes.
 First, standard stochastic gradient ascent is applied to the surrogate objective (\ref{eq:KKT_Approx Lagrangian}) to adjust parameters $\theta$.
-Second, at each step of stochastic gradient ascent, the coefficients $c_j$ are adapted according to a method developed in \cite{schulman2017proximal}\footnote{The method developed in \cite{schulman2017proximal} is for adapting a coefficient in KL divergence targeting.
-We adopt the method nearly verbatim only replacing the definition of $d_j$ as appropriate.
-The parameters 1.5 and 2 were taken directly.}: \begin{itemize} \item Define some target value $d_{\text{tar}}$ \item Compute $d_j = \hat\E_{h}\left[ \max\left(\left|\mu_{j,\theta}(s_h)\right|-1, 0\right)^2 \right]$ \subitem - If $d_j < d_{\text{tar}}/1.5$, ~$c_j \leftarrow c_j/2$ \subitem - If $d_j > d_{\text{tar}}*1.5$, ~$c_j \leftarrow c_j*2$ \end{itemize} Note that this adaptation process automatically satisfies (\ref{eq:KKT positive cj}), assuming each $c_j$ is initialized with some positive value.
+Second, at each gradient step, the coefficients $c_j$ are adapted according to a method similar to that developed in \cite{schulman2017proximal}\footnote{The method developed in \cite{schulman2017proximal} is for adapting a coefficient in KL divergence targeting.}, \updates{shown in Algorithm \ref{algorithm:cj_adaptation}.
+On line 11, the gradient can be computed automatically using industry standard \textit{autograd} methods \cite{NEURIPS2019_9015}.
+Constants $\alpha$ and $\beta$ are set to 1.5 and 2, respectively.
+These values were empirically determined, providing sufficiently fast adaptation of the penalty coefficients without inducing oscillation. }

+This adaptation process automatically satisfies (\ref{eq:KKT positive cj}), assuming each $c_j$ is initialized with some positive value.
 Examining our composite surrogate objective (\ref{eq:KKT_Approx Lagrangian}), the second term places external pressure on the network optimization process to find values $\theta$ which, on average, keep the action means bounded within the feasible range of the action space.